sarangb0003/LLM_RAG_on_Custom_data/README.md

 ## Conclusion:
---> LLM model was able to answer the questions correctly for custom/unknown data provided. <br> --> LLM model was able to answer the questions correctly for custom/unknown data provided.
-It was able to memorize the context of conversation and answered the follow up questions by taking reference of previous question asked.
+--> LLM model was able to answer the questions correctly for custom/unknown data provided. <br> --> It was able to memorize the context of conversation and answered the follow up questions by taking reference of previous question asked.

 ## Note:
 --> Generated Results are short due to token size limit of models. <br>